nMaax/sanni-website/README.md

 ## How to deploy

-Just copy the ```dist``` folder wherever you want, that'enough
+Just copy the ```dist``` folder wherever you want, that'enough to deploy the application.

+## For future developers

+Open the ```future-dev/HOWTO.md``` file, there you will find some useful content to update this website

 ## Technologies Used

 Sanni website was created using HTML5, CSS3, JavaScript, and Bootstrap 5.1.3; we utilized an HTML template from Start Bootstrap to facilitate the development process.
 Additionally, the images displayed on the website were created using Canva or sourced from stock photo libraries.
+You can find the original MIT Licence and README file by Start Bootstrap in the ```template-licence``` folder.

 We give all credit to the original authors of the content used on our website.